Volunteer

 We provide our volunteers with training and community building opportunities to make their time on the farm as enriching as possible.

-Spring Therapeutic Riding Lesson Volunteers: Lead & Side Walkers
+Spring Therapeutic Riding Lesson Volunteers: Lead & Side Walker Shifts

 SUNDAYS